-- Enter the ID number assigned by the NDE Advanced Data Views Improving Student Educational Response (ADVISER, formerly NSSRS).
-This 10-digit number is required by NDE for all districts and all children birth to kindergarten entrance age served by the district. - DO NOT use the Special Education SRS number.
+- Enter the ADVISER ID number (formerly NSSRS) assigned by the district data manager.
+This 10-digit number is required by NDE for all districts and all children birth to kindergarten entrance age served by the district.
+Refer to Appendix B for more information regarding the ADVISER ID number. - DO NOT use the Special Education SRS number. - Sixpence programs should also refer to the Sixpence Grant Guidance document.